Preparing Inbound Shipments

 Inventory Prep Requirements

 The items should be delivered to Cahoot ready to be fulfilled.
-That is, either a shipping label can be placed directly on the manufacturer's packaging, or the item(s) only need to be packed within standard shipping supplies before shipping.
+That is, either a shipping label can be placed directly on the manufacturer's packaging, (SIOC), or the item(s) only need to be packed within standard shipping supplies before shipping (mailers or boxes).

-1. All units must have a label identifying its contents (see below for Inventory Labeling Requirements).
+1. All units must be barcoded (see below for Barcoding Requirements).
 Learn how to Print Product Barcodes in Cahoot.

 3. Only 1 scannable barcode should be visible on each unit.
-For example, units that require polybagging and a barcode on the polybag (e.g. tee shirts, shampoo bottles) should have any internal barcodes on the units themselves obscured so there is no confusion at Cahoot FCs.
+For example, units that require polybagging and a barcode on the poly bag (e.g. tee shirts, shampoo bottles) should have any internal barcodes on the units themselves obscured so there is no confusion during fulfillment.

 4. All packaging including loose sleeves, pouches, and poly bags should be secured with a non-adhesive band or removable tape.